19balazs86/PlayingWithHttpClientFactory/README.md

 This small application is an example to use the built-in [HttpClientFactory](https://docs.microsoft.com/en-ie/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.2 "HttpClientFactory") in ASP.NET Core.
 HttpClientFactory provides a central location to configure and create HttpClient instances.

+You can find a similar example in this repository: [Playing with Refit](https://github.com/19balazs86/PlayingWithRefit "Playing with Refit").
+Automatic type-safe REST library to initiate http calls.

 This concept can be useful to initiate 3rd party services call or even your microservices can call each other (be careful with the dependency).

 Use [Polly](https://github.com/App-vNext/Polly "Polly") as a resilience and transient-fault-handling library, which can helps you to easily write [retry logic](https://docs.microsoft.com/en-ie/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.2#use-polly-based-handlers "retry logic").